Faculty of

 Wiesbaden Network for Architecture and Building Culture (WiNAB)

-The focus of research, which is always linked to teaching and transfer, is on three research areas that correspond to the different scales of Architecture and lead from the entire city to the whole house to the constructive detail.
+The focus of the research, which is always linked to teaching and transfer, is on three research areas that correspond to the different scales of architecture and range from the entire city to the whole house to the structural detail.

 These three areas are: